stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Action Uses Imposter Commit
 * Suspicious Process Events (Reverse Shell, Priviledged Container, Runner Memory Read)

-## Setting up your environment
+This workflow uses a workflow_dispatch trigger, meaning the workflows can be triggered manually from the Actions tab by selecting the workflow and clicking **Run workflow**

+## Environment setup and information
-* You can fork this repository or simply copy the [workflow file](https://github.com/step-security-poc/stepsecurity-poc-harden-runner/blob/main/.github/workflows/POC-detections-gh-hosted.yml) into your own organization for testing.
-This workflow file uses GitHub hosted runners with Harden-Runner deployed on the jobs.
-For Self-Hosted scenario, please [reach out to StepSecurity](https://www.stepsecurity.io/contact)
+* You can fork this repository or simply copy the workflow files into your own organization for testing.
+The workflow files use GitHub hosted runners with Harden-Runner deployed on the jobs.
+For Self-Hosted scenario, please [reach out to StepSecurity](https://www.stepsecurity.io/contact).
-* This workflow uses a workflow_dispatch trigger, meaning it can be started manually from the Actions tab by selecting POC Detections and clicking **Run workflow**
+* This workflow uses a workflow_dispatch trigger, meaning the workflows can be triggered manually from the Actions tab by selecting the workflow and clicking **Run workflow**
+* Most detections do not require a baseline to be established and will be triggered upon running the [POC Detections workflow](https://github.com/step-security-poc/stepsecurity-poc-harden-runner/blob/main/.github/workflows/POC-detections-gh-hosted.yml) file one time
 * To detect and block *anomalous network calls*, a baseline is required to be established.
-For testing purposes, it is recommended to reduce the minimum number of runs from the default (100) to 1.
+For testing purposes, it is recommended to reduce the minimum number of runs from the default (100) to 1
   * This can be done under your dashboard: `Admin Console -> Settings -> Anomaly Detection` - set this as '1' and **save changes**

 ## Triggering detections not requiring a baseline